ZakaHaceCosas/FuckingNode/TASKS.md

     - [ ] Update
     - [ ] Clean
   - [ ] Directories to remove when cleaning (e.g. `/dist`)
-  - [x] Enabling auto-commits, so for example a user that runs both `--update` and `--prettify` gets his changes auto-committed and pushed (only if the Git tree is clean, of course).
+  - [x] Enabling auto-commits, so for example a user that runs both `--update` and `--pretty` gets his changes auto-committed and pushed (only if the Git tree is clean, of course).

 ## Settings-related tasks